-A newly formed Organisation for Economic Co-operation and Development (OECD) Expert Group on Strategic Foresight brings together 10 renowned foresight experts from around the world, and includes our own Wendy McGuinness.
+A newly formed Organisation for Economic Co-operation and Development (OECD) Expert Group on Strategic Foresight brings together ten renowned foresight experts from around the world, including our own Wendy McGuinness

 A vital international collaboration